BioHPC/LONGO/README.md

 # LONGO: Gene Length-Dependent Expression Analysis Tool in Neuronal Cells
+Documentation is also available on GitHub Pages: https://biohpc.github.io/LONGO/

 LONGO is designed to have two different uses.
 One through a shiny interface and another through R. Both of results of the program are